bterwijn/invocation_tree/README.md

 # Permutations #

 We can use recursion to compute all permutation of a number of elements with replacement (each element can be used any number of times).
-All permutations of length 3 of elements 'L' and 'R' can be made by moving down a tree for 3 steps and going Left and Right at each step:
+All permutations of length 3 of elements 'L' and 'R' can be made by moving down a tree for 3 steps and going **L**eft and **R**ight at each step:

 ![perms_LR3](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/perms_LR3.png)